ranger097/ranger097_nixos_dotfiles/README.md

 ```

 ## 4.2 Double Check
-Now cd into your host directory and make sure you have a hardware-configuration.nix.
+Now cd (*or ls*) into your host directory and make sure you have a hardware-configuration.nix.
 If so lets proceed.